 The views are incredible but the history alone makes it a hike in Italy that you cannot miss!

-6- LAKE COMO TO MONTE SAN PRIMO: Stunning views at this Italian hike
+6) LAKE COMO TO MONTE SAN PRIMO: Hike in Italy for the views

-Once you reach the top you get a 360 view over all the surrounding landscape.
-From the top of San Primo you can see all of Lake Como and the surrounding mountains all the way to the Swiss Alps on one side, whilst on the other you can see the Pianura Padana all the way to Milan.
+Once you reach the top you get a 360 view of all the surrounding landscape.
+From the top of San Primo, you can see all of Lake Como and the surrounding mountains all the way to the Swiss Alps on one side, whilst on the other, you can see the Pianura Padana all the way to Milan.

 Positano is a great place to stay, but there are also buses that can take you back to Amalfi.